hardscrabble/hardscrabble.github.io/_posts/2014-06-29-my_new_computer.md

 I took a few minutes today to read about Mint Linux and considered switching, but I don't really like how it looks.
 I'm worried that this particular look that I use isn't very popular and won't be maintained for long, so I want to share that I like it this way and I recommend it, especially for programmers and writers interested in a simple and clean user experience that's not plugged in to all of their existing notification-generating lives.

-My new computer isn't actually very old.
+My new computer isn't actually very new.
 I got it nearly two months ago.
 I haven't given much thought to the idea of using Linux as a primary computer.
 I think that would be pretty hard given how used I am to OS X, but it's a terrific secondary computer.